clj-commons/iapetos/README.md

    :subsystem "worker"})
 ```

-But this reduces their reusability - you might want to use the above collector
+But this reduces its reusability - you might want to register the above counter
-for a different subsystem without having to create it anew - which is why
+twice in different subsystems without having to create it anew - which is why
 iapetos lets you specify the subsystem on the registry level:

 ```clojure